Lorilatschki/ebusd-guide/docs/nodered.md

 ### MQTT Out

  To write a message to a topic, you need to add a ``mqtt out`` element and configure the server.
-This can be combined to show the current mode of the headpump and make it changeable though a combobox.
+This can be combined to show the current mode of the head bump and make it changeable though a combobox.
  > Notice that you need to add a ``/set`` suffix to the mqtt topic.

 ![image](pictures/mqtt_out.png)